crhain/freeCodeCamp-Simon/README.md

 CHANGES AND ADDITIONS
 ==================================================
-0. Add dim text on control-display by breaking it out to seperate component and using if statement to return it with is-on class or not

 1. Add on/off toggle effect to on button by breaking out as above
 2. break out other two buttons as well
 3. Add error if player does not hit a panel within a given amount of time